fluentassertions/fluentassertions/docs/documentation.md

 ## Type, Method, and Property assertions ##

-Recently, we have added a number of assertions on types and on methods and properties of types.
+We have added a number of assertions on types and on methods and properties of types.
 These are rather technical assertions and, although we like our unit tests to read as functional specifications for the application, we still see a use for assertions on the members of a class.
 For example when you use policy injection on your classes and require its methods to be virtual.
 Forgetting to make a method virtual will avoid the policy injection mechanism from creating a proxy for it, but you will only notice the consequences at runtime.
 Therefore it can be useful to create a unit test that asserts such requirements on your classes.
 Some examples.

 ```csharp
 typeof(MyPresentationModel).Should().BeDecoratedWith<SomeAttribute>();